You are here:

 Health assessment of Cosmetics

 Products which come into contact with human skin must be non-hazardous to health.
-BfR assesses the risks of cosmetics with the support of the Cosmetics Committee – from the lipstick to the tooth bleaching agent.
+The BfR assesses the risks of ingredients in cosmetic products - from lipstick to tooth bleaching agents - with the support of the Cosmetics Committee.

-Skin cream, toothpaste, hair shampoo – for BfR, cosmetics not only encompass decorative cosmetics such as lipsticks or make up, but also all substances and preparations which are exclusively or predominantly intended to be applied externally or in the oral cavity of the human body.
-This also includes suntan lotions, soaps and other detergents.
-Their common feature is that they serve the purposes of cleaning, protecting, keeping in good condition, perfuming or changing the appearance.
-Health safety for consumers of cosmetics is a top priority for BfR.
+Skin cream, toothpaste, shampoo - cosmetics not only include decorative cosmetics such as lipstick or make-up but also all substances and preparations which are exclusively or predominantly intended to be applied externally to the body or in the oral cavity.
+This also includes suntan lotions, soap and other personal care products.
+Their common feature is that they are used for cleaning, keeping the skin and body in good condition, as perfumes and scents or to change a person's appearance.
+For the BfR, ensuring that cosmetic products are safe for consumers to use takes top priority.

-Cosmetics do not require authorisation.
-Only certain ingredients and additives like preservatives, colorants or UV filters have to be authorised.
+Cosmetics are not subject to approval.
+Certain ingredients like preservatives, colorants or UV filters have to be approved.

-At any rate manufacturers of cosmetics must guarantee that their products are not hazardous through safety assessments.
+Producers of cosmetics must guarantee that their products do not pose any risk based on safety assessments.

-BfR advises the Federal Ministry of Food, Agriculture and Consumer Protection on the health risk assessment of cosmetics.
+The BfR advises the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) on the health risk assessment of cosmetics.

 Legal bases